-As a result of the response and comments received, the Investigative Team may conduct a further investigation and/or amend the draft report, if the Team determines either action to be warranted.
+be warranted.
 A final investigative report will be prepared, incorporating any changes, and shared with the complainant and the respondent.
-The complainant and respondent may submit formal objections or comments to the final report, which will be shared with the other party and become part of the final report of the matter.
+The complainant and respondent may submit formal objections or comments to the final report, which will be shared with the other party and be appended to the final report of the matter.